A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

-Note that similar set-valued model confidence maps can be obtained when using non-parametric Gaussian process regression, by assuming that the system dynamics \eqref{eq:general_nonlinear_system} has bounded norm in a reproducing kernel Hilbert space \citep[Theorem~2]{Chowdhury2017}.
+with $\star$ as shorthand for the random event introduced in \eqref{eq:set_valued_model_confidence_map}.
+Note that similar set-valued model confidence maps can be obtained when using non-parametric Gaussian process regression, by assuming that the system dynamics \eqref{eq:general_nonlinear_system} have bounded norm in a reproducing kernel Hilbert space \citep[Theorem~2]{Chowdhury2017}.
+In case of large amounts of available data on the whole state and input space a uniform confidence map can be selected using, e.g., Lipschitz arguments similar to~\citet{limon2017learning}, i.e., $\forall x\in \XX, ~u\in\UU :~ \mSetValuedConfidence{p_\mSafe}(x,u) \subseteq \mCS^1$, reducing to the special case \eqref{eq:uniform_error_set}. \END